 You will write a minimum of 11 graded assignments for this course.
-All of these will be done in the class.
+Most of these will be done in the class.
 In addition, you will be given homework from time to time to help you practice the skills you learn in class.
 Anyone wanting extra practice should see me about additional homework.

-You are required to complete all assignments -- practice and graded -- for this course as well as write the midterm and the final.
+You are required to complete all assignments -- practice and graded -- for this course as well as write the midterm and the final if you wish to receive credit for the course.

-COURSE ASSIGNMENTS
+COURSE ASSIGNMENTS (cont.)

 In-class assignments must be completed and handed in during the class in which they are given.
-Any takehome assignments must be submitted at the beginning of the next class.
+Any take-home assignments must be submitted at the beginning of the next class.